xlson/groovycsv/README.md

 iterate over rows in the excel file using `eachLine` and access values using the column names.

-At the moment there's no official release so you will have to download and build it yourself using the [Gradle](http://www.gradle.org/) build script.
+There is no official release at the moment but there is a SNAPSHOT release of 0.2 that is published to Sonatypes public oss repo.
+Check the example for instructions on how to use it.
+You could also build GroovyCSV yourself using the [Gradle](http://www.gradle.org/) build script.

 *Important*